Vishal-Bysani/LS-Tools-for-Cyber-Security/Section-1/Challenges/challenge-1/README.md

 ## Submission instruction
 In this repo inside the `challenge-1` directory we have already created `script.sh` file. </br>
 Modify `script.sh` and write your script into it. </br>
-Also while submission the first line of your `scipt.sh` should be a comment with the flag you obtained
+Also while submission the first line of your `script.sh` should be a comment with the flag you obtained.

+Flag format: YoS{...}